Blaze engulfs Bangladesh buildings

 Video

-A fire has swept through several building in a historic district of Bangladesh's capital Dhaka.
+Dozens have died in a fire in a historic district of Bangladesh's capital Dhaka.

-The blaze broke out Wednesday evening in a multi-storey residential building with one floor reportedly used to store flammable chemicals.

 -